-‘Design’ and ‘business’ are two words with a poorly understood association and it’s holding both Australian businesses and designers back.
-We’re talking different languages and as a result, we’re leaving potential on the table.
+‘Design’ and ‘business’ are two words with a poorly understood association, and it’s holding both Australian businesses and designers back when discussing design strategy.
+We’re talking different languages, and as a result, we’re leaving potential on the table.
 As designers, we’ve been selling ourselves short by trying to explain the value of design in creative terms rather than in business language.

 “Clients are the difference between art and design” – Michael Beirut

-Design is widely perceived as a creative pursuit but once you factor in the client, budget, purpose, campaigns, audience, market analysis, it’s clear that design is not so artistic, more strategic.
+Design is widely perceived as a creative pursuit.
+Still, once you factor in the client, budget, purpose, campaigns, audience, market analysis, it’s clear that design is not so artistic, more strategic.
 Strategy is where design and business unite.
-And it’s now been proven, on home soil, that engaging design resources in businesses create bottom line value and improved social and economic performance.
+And it’s now been proven, on home soil, that engaging design resources in businesses create bottom-line value and improved social and economic performance.

 Design value studies have been conducted across the UK and the US for decades with consistently conclusive findings that ‘design mature’ businesses outperformed their more traditional counterparts by 200% over a 10 year period.
-More recently, large scale consulting firms such as McKinsey Design’s ‘The Business Value of Design’ report, indicates that the corporate world is capitalising on and communicating the value that design can bring to business that is sitting on the table as untapped potential.
+More recently, large scale consulting firms such as McKinsey Design’s ‘The Business Value of Design’ report indicate that the corporate world is capitalising on and communicating the value that design can bring to business sitting on the table as untapped potential.

-The Design Business Council’s report is the first of it’s kind in Australia and provides the design industry with contextually relevant, verified proof to show our potential clients that design is a sound investment into the growth and success of business, and not just for international conglomerates but also for small and medium businesses in the Australian market.
+The Design Business Council’s report is the first of its kind in Australia.
+It provides the design industry with contextually relevant, verified proof to show our potential clients that design is a sound investment into the growth and success of business, not just for international conglomerates but also small and medium businesses in the Australian market.

 The Design Business Council report showed that for every $1 of investment into design, there was a $2.50 return.
 You don’t need an MBA to see the value in that.